openfoodfacts/food-logging/schemas/README.md

 <a id="tocSrecipecolumn"></a>
 <a id="tocsrecipecolumn"></a>

+The name of a Recipe used that links multiple related Foods in the Meal

 ```json
 {
   "type": "recipe"
 }

 ```

-recipeColumn

-The name of a Recipe used that links multiple related Foods in the Meal

 ### Properties

 |Name|Type|Required|Description|